 Absolutely.
 Voting is a memorable experience for many and we want you to have fun.

-Can I answer questions from the media while I’m volunteering?
+Will I be expected to answer questions from the media while I’m volunteering?

 Can I apply my volunteer hours to other things, such as community service or school credits?